Drug-Free Communities (DFC)

-In October 2014, Richland School District Two was the only district in the state of South Carolina to receive a five-year DFC Grant from the U.S. Department of Health and Human Services – Substance Abuse and Mental Health Administration (SAMHSA).
-The purposes of this grant are to: (1) support the efforts of community coalitions working to prevent and reduce substance use among youth and (2) reduce substance use among youth and over time reduce substance abuse among adults.
+In October 2014, Richland School District Two received a five-year DFC Grant from the U.S. Department of Health and Human Services – Substance Abuse and Mental Health Administration (SAMHSA).
+The purposes of this grant are to (1) support the efforts of community coalitions working to prevent and reduce substance use among youth and (2) reduce substance use among youth and over time substance abuse among adults.
 The Project CARE Coalition is a part of the Office of Diversity and Multicultural Inclusion (DMI).
 Current funding for Project CARE ends on September 29, 2019.
 The district has applied for additional DFC funding and will be notified before the end of October 2019 if the grant will be awarded.

 The Project CARE Coalition seeks to create conditions that empower families, schools, and communities to reduce substance abuse and other high-risk behaviors.